 The most common type of alimony is periodic sum alimony.
 It’s also the one you’ve probably heard the most.
 However, in South Carolina, there are multiple types of payments that courts might order.

-1. Periodic Sum Payments: This is when payments are made on a regular basis, usually one each month, that can be modified as circumstances change.
+- Periodic Sum Payments: This is when payments are made regularly, usually one each month, that can be modified as circumstances change.
 These payments end upon the death of a spouse, or if the spouse receiving the alimony becomes remarried.

-1. Reimbursement: This would be a payment to pay a former spouse back for an opportunity provided or sacrifice made during the marriage.
-For instance, if only one spouse brought in an income so the other could focus on earning a degree, this is a chance to make the circumstances more fair for both parties at this point in time.
+- Reimbursement: This would be a payment to pay a former spouse back for an opportunity provided or sacrifice made during the marriage.
+For instance, if only one spouse brought in an income so the other could focus on earning a degree, this is a chance to make the circumstances more fair for both parties at this point.

-1. Rehabilitation: These payments are made for a limited time only, until one spouse is able to increase their earning power.
-This would work well in a situation where one spouse had been staying home with young children prior to the divorce.
+- Rehabilitation: These payments are made for a limited time only, until one spouse can increase their earning power.
+This would work well in a situation where one spouse had been staying home with young children before the divorce.

-1. Separation and Maintenance Support: For couples that are living apart but not requesting a divorce, this would take the form of month payments and function much like periodic sum alimony for divorced couples.
+- Separation and Maintenance Support: For couples that are living apart but not requesting a divorce, this would take the form of monthly payments and function much like periodic sum alimony for divorced couples.

 Payments can be determined by various factors, including the length of the marriage, the age and health of the partners, and their future earning potentials.
 The terms of alimony payments are not set in stone; they can vary greatly depending on the couple’s unique circumstances.
 In some cases, alimony may be a temporary measure, assisting the receiving spouse until they can become self-sufficient.
 In other situations, the payments might be long-term or even permanent, especially in marriages that have lasted many years.